 Financial Compensation Assessment

 How much are you willing to pay the intern per hour?
 Typically, we pay interns starting at $15/hour and potentially give raises depending on the length of their internship.
 Why do we pay them twice as much as minimum wage?
 You get what you pay for.
 Do you want someone who needs to make ends meet?
-Or do you want someone who want to learn and jump start their career?
+Or do you want someone who wants to learn and jump start their career?

 Time Commitment Assessment